benjo121ben/benjo121ben/README.md

 ## professional netrunner and full time cat-dad

 - I do weird software for myself and other weird people.
+- My Blades in the Dark discord bot runs on over 500 servers now
 - Contributor to foundryVTT game systems and doing hobbyist game projects
 - learning fullstack rust cause I'm *hip like that* (～￣▽￣)～